fsdh-pfds/datahub-home/content/en/product/_index.md

 sidebar: false
 ---

-Influenced by the federal science community from ​day one, the Federal Science DataHub (FSDH), a powerful and secure cloud-based enterprise data solution that revolutionizes data storage, analysis and collaboration.
+Influenced by the federal science community from ​day one, the Federal Science DataHub (FSDH) is a powerful and secure cloud-based enterprise data solution that revolutionizes data storage, analysis and collaboration.

 As a vetted and approved platform that is preconfigured for cross-departmental collaboration, the FSDH is ready to fuel discoveries and accelerate GC science.
 It is a space where you can focus on your science, while we do the rest.